main-kun/ravestar.dev/content/blog/anatomy-of-node-part-1.md

+---
+title: "The Anatomy of Node: Understanding by Building"
+subtitle: "Part I - Getting started with V8"
+description: "Part 1 of a multipart series about building a Node.js runtime from scratch."
+date: 2025-04-06
+---

 After nearly a decade in software engineering, Node.js has been a constant presence in my work.
 Yet, despite using it extensively, I feel like I only have a vague idea of how it functions internally.
-Of course, I've heard the terms "libuv" and "v8" and I know what an event loop is, but I don't have a coherent mental model of how it all comes together.
+Of course, I've heard the terms "libuv" and "V8" and I know what an event loop is, but I don't have a coherent mental model of how it all comes together.